 Custodians, merchants and DAO

 The token ecosystem will have merchants who will basically be selling and distributing these tokens; regulated custodians who will provide security for the WBTC basically by having it filly backed with BTC on-chain reserves; and a WBTC DAO which will be the institutions to hold keys to the multi-sig contracts that control the addition and removal of merchants and custodians.
 Users will be able to buy WBTC from merchants using BTC and then use it on Ethereum ecosystem.

 When it launches, the partners are planning to introduce it through MakerDAO, Dharma, Airswap, IDEX, Compound, DDEX, Hydro Protocol, Set Protocol and Prycto, Gnosis, Radar Relay and Blockfolio as launch partners.
 These launch partners will create awareness through a wide variety of adoption including DEXs, collateral for stablecoins or lending, ICO contributions and decentralized payments.

-Kyber will serve as initial merchants providing initial liquidity to facilitate exchange of WBTC, on their platform, like any other ERC20 tokens at launch.
+Kyber wiIl serve as the initial provider of liquidity to better facilitate the exchange of WBTC on their platform, like any other ERC20 tokens at launch.
 Users will be able to purchase it directly from the platform, and developers of wallets, websites and DApps who have integrated Kyber will have their users being able to use WBTC directly on their platforms.